deanbot/dark-sky-api/README.md

   // add units object onto item
   item.units = DarkSkyApi.getResponseUnits(); // this would be outdated if you changed api units later

-  return item; // must return weather dat item
+  return item; // must return weather data item
 };

 // use